ulule/makroud/README.md

 ##### CreatedAt tracking

-For models having `CreatedAt` field, it will be set to current time when record is first created.
+For models having a `CreatedAt` field, it will be set to current time when the record is first created.

 ```go
 type User struct {